Integralist/integralist.co.uk/content/posts/cognito.md

 Our failure page is configured with a conditional check that says "if an `err_msg` param is passed then show error page with the JS redirect to `/logout`, otherwise if no `err_msg` provided just immediately redirect to our `/signin` page".

 So that's how we're resolving this issue currently.
 It's not elegant for sure but it works.

+## Other Concerns?

+It's worth me mentioning a few other concerns we had, the first of which wasn't directly related to Cognito but was specific to the system we were designing, and that was 'atomic operations'.

+We had to make changes to Cognito and then sync some behaviours back to our legacy system.
+If there was a network (or other) fault then we needed both systems to be tolerant and to undo any data modifcations in case of failure.

+Other than that we would be storing off the JWT tokens we received from AWS into secure cookies (+Secure +HttpOnly attributes), and this caused us issues because our cookies needed to be scoped to the right domains to prevent overloading the HTTP request header limit.

+Due to the JWTs being large in size, and the fact that BuzzFeed has many services/properties for users to interact with, we noticed that some users would end up seeing a `400 Bad Request` caused by the large cookies.
+The routing services in front of these upstreams are generally nginx instances and so we would use `large_client_header_buffers` to allow an increased size until such a time we could figure out an appropriate solution.

 ## Which is the right solution?